This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Initially, there are likely to be a lot of medical expenses, from diagnostic screenings to surgery and hospital care.
 There are also expected to be ongoing medical costs for therapy, rehabilitation, and medications.

-If the brain damage is severe and your child will never be fully independent, you could be facing the costs of caring for your child for the rest of his or her life.
+If the brain damage is severe and your child will never be fully independent, you could be facing the costs of caring for your child for the rest of their life.

 Seeking Justice for Your Baby and Protecting Others

 If your child was negligently injured, the responsible person or institution should be brought to justice.
-They should be forced to recognize and admit to the mistake that caused such a significant tragedy.
+They should recognize and admit to the mistake that caused such a significant tragedy.

 How an Infant Brain Damage Lawyer Can Help

-You may recognize that your child’s brain damage is life-changing, that it is going to be expensive, and that your doctor or medical team failed you and caused this harm.
+You may recognize that your child’s brain damage is life-changing, that it will be expensive, and that your doctor or medical team failed you and caused this harm.
 What you may not know is what to do next.
 This is where an infant brain damage lawyer can help.

 How to Find a Good Lawyer